PavelGermanovich/rsschool-cv/cv.md

 - Create/execute/maintain automation scripts (Java, TestNG, Selenium)
 - Provide reports and status dashboards to management on the automation sprint backlog, timing, schedule and results (report portal)
 - Setup of CI system (Jenkins) for test execution. job creation and configuration
+- and etc.

 ### Education
 *The Academy of Public Administration : Information resources management*

 ## English
-English level is **Upper-Intermediate (B2)**
+English level is **Upper-Intermediate (B2)**.
-Besides English learning at school and university I also finished 2 English courses: English Spoken Intermediate and Business English courses.
+Besides English learning at school and university I also finished 2 English courses:
+- [x] English Spoken Intermediate
+- [x]  Business English courses.
-Have experience with Communication with customer in English (daily meeting and etc.)
+Have experience with communication with customer in English (daily meeting and etc.)